 When it comes to preemies, one of the main priorities for doctors is to get the baby up to an acceptable body weight so he or she can be sent home.
 At the hospital, preterm babies may be exposed to infections and other illnesses, and a healthy body weight keeps them immune to other problems in the future.

 While the scientists are not sure what occasioned the response, Dr. Mandel offers one hypothesis.
-"The repetitive melodies in Mozart's music may be affecting the organizational centers of the brain's ," he says.
+"The repetitive melodies in Mozart's music may be affecting the organizational centers of the brain's cortex," he says.
 "Unlike Beethoven, Bach or Bartok, Mozart's music is composed with a melody that is highly repetitive.
 This might be the musical explanation.
 For the scientific one, more investigation is needed."

 The study came about through an international project led by the U.S.-based consortium NIDCAP, whose goal is to create a set of standard practices to optimize the health and well-being of neonates.
 A number of environmental effects, such as tactile stimulation and room lighting, are already known to affect the survival and health of these very susceptible babies.